-Consideration Summary Status of COVID-19 activity • An increase in COVID-19 activity may result in events in SA being modified, postponed or cancelled.
-Current Directions at the time • Events must adhere to State department advice and of event legal directions current at the time of event.
-Principle position of State / • Position will dictate the timeline, type and nature of Federal Government events permitted in SA.
-Ability to maintain physical • Physical distancing (1.5 metres) reduces the risk of distancing between patrons transmission of COVID-19.
-Physical distancing of • Performers such as singers, band (wind instruments) performers at an event and dancers can produce higher aerosols than normal breathing or speaking.
+Consideration Summary Status of COVID-19 activity An increase in COVID-19 activity may result in events in SA being modified, postponed or cancelled.
+Current Directions at the time Events must adhere to State department advice and of event legal directions current at the time of event.
+Principle position of State / Position will dictate the timeline, type and nature of Federal Government events permitted in SA.
+Ability to maintain physical Physical distancing (1.5 metres) reduces the risk of distancing between patrons transmission of COVID-19.
+Physical distancing of Performers such as singers, band (wind instruments) performers at an event and dancers can produce higher aerosols than normal breathing or speaking.
 SA Health advice should be sought.

 Anticipated crowd size Larger crowd sizes may increase the size of a potential outbreak, should a person at the event test positive for COVID-19.
-Larger crowd sizes may have implications for risk mitigation strategies. • Crowd sizes must not exceed density specified in The Direction that is in place at the time of the event.
-Nature and duration of • The longer individuals are in contact, and the closer contact between patrons the contact is, the greater the risk of transmission of COVID-19.
+Larger crowd sizes may have implications for risk mitigation strategies.
+Crowd sizes must not exceed density specified in The Direction that is in place at the time of the event.
+Nature and duration of contact between patrons The longer individuals are in contact, and the closer the contact is, the greater the risk of transmission of COVID-19.
 Event venue Outdoor venues are lower risk for transmission of COVID-19 than indoor venues, provided physical distancing and hygiene is practised.
 Indoor venues with limited or poor ventilation present the greatest risk.
-Other events operating in Patrons moving through your event and then other close vicinity events could lead to increased interactions and greater risk of transmission Increases risk to contact trace effectively if there is a negotiated trace emission reported transmission Consultation between event organisers, landowners i.e. council and SA Health will be required Ability to trace patrons i.e. council and SA Health will be required.
-Ability to trace patrons If you have a COVID Safe Plan a COVID SAfe Check in will be required COVID Safe Check in for patrons and will be required COVID SAfe Check-In for patrons and staff arriving at the yonue each time staff arriving at the venue each time.
-Events with effective registration (ticketing/booking) will ensure individuals can be contacted if a person will ensure individuals can be contacted if a person attending the event tests positive for COVID-19.
-Records should be retained for at least 28 days post event day. event uay.
+Other events operating in close vicinity Patrons moving through your event and then other events could lead to increased interactions and greater risk of transmission Increases risk to contact trace effectively if there is a reported transmission Consultation between event organisers, landowners i.e. council and SA Health will be required.
+Ability to trace patrons If you have a COVID Safe Plan a COVID SAfe Check in will be required COVID SAfe Check-In for patrons and staff arriving at the venue each time.
+Events with effective registration (ticketing/booking) will ensure individuals can be contacted if a person attending the event tests positive for COVID-19.
+Records should be retained for at least 28 days post event day.
 Alcohol / Drugs (Dancing) Access to alcohol and/or drugs may result in difficulties managing physical distancing and other risk mitigation strategies.
 The consumption of alcohol/drugs and dancing further enhances this risk.
 Where Dancing and alcohol consumption are part of an event a COVID Management Plan will be required.
 Health and age of patrons Patrons who are older and those with co-morbidities are at greater risk of more serious illness with COVID- 19.
 Ability to implement mitigation strategies including a focus on density, distancing and tracing.
 These will need to be detailed within a COVID Safe Plan, or where required a COVID Management Plan.
 Maintaining COVID compliance Ensuring well trained and effective COVID Marshals monitor the event site.

 Having an incident protocol for managing incidents and where compliance cannot be achieved i.e. involving SA Police to assist if a person/s refuse to comply.